didactic-meme/pyfuncol/README.md

 ### Usage without forbiddenfruit

-If you are using a python intepreter other than CPython, forbiddenfruit will not work.
+If you are using a Python intepreter other than CPython, forbiddenfruit will not work.

 Fortunately, if forbiddenfruit does not work on your installation or if you do not want to use it, pyfuncol also supports direct function calls without extending builtins.